 - 1/2 teaspoon oil

-Roast 1 to 1 1/2 hours until chicken is cooked through (internal temperature in the thickest part of the thigh is 165.
-If the breast meat reaches 165, I cover it with foil although this generally isn’t an issue with smaller chickens).
+Roast 1 to 1 1/2 hours until chicken is cooked through (internal temperature in the thickest part of the thigh is 165.)
+If the breast meat reaches 165 sooner or begins to brown too much, cover it lightly with foil.
+As a rule, this isn’t an issue with these smaller chickens.

 If desired, tent lightly with foil and rest for 10 – 15 minutes before serving.